timwindsor/BB10-WebWorks-Framework/ext_sample/README.md

 template folder.

-After following the instructions below to implement an extension you should [build your extension](#buildExtension) for both the device and the simultor.
+After following the instructions below to implement an extension you should [build your extension](#buildExtension) for both the device and the simulator.

 ### How to implement a JNEXT extension on the native side

-The native and JavaScript portion of a Webworks extension communicate with each other through the use of an extension framework provided by JNEXT.
+The native and JavaScript portion of a WebWorks extension communicate with each other through the use of an extension framework provided by JNEXT.
 The native interface for the JNEXT extension can be viewed in the plugin header file located in the common folder of your project.
 It also contains constants and